dkimitsa/dkimitsa.github.io/_posts/2017-10-19-bro-gen-tutorial.md

 }
 ```

 *Back to script run.* It will produce bunch of warning messages that something is not known and lot of enums will go to FIXME class as constants (will handle this as next steps).
-What is useful it is suggestions output that list all data found in framework but missing in yaml:
+What is useful it is suggestions output that list all data found in framework but missing in yaml.
+Console output of `bro-gen`:
 ```yaml
 # YAML file pottentialy missing entries suggestions